HolyUsernameBat/HolyUsernameBat.github.io/src/testing.md

 ## **🧪 Testing**

-Testing is **Hella Important** — if you release a map you haven’t tested, it’s garbage.
+Testing is **Hella Important**.
+If you release a map you haven’t tested, it’s garbage.
 100%.

 What’s more, if you don’t have any friends (:c), you’ll probably be relying on solo testing for now and that’s fine.
 Up at the top of SDK there’s a game controller icon for quick tests, and it’s great for hopping in there on a whim.